Standard illuminant: Illuminant series ID

 CIE publication 184:2009 introduced two new illuminants representing natural indoor light, which were later included as series ID in CIE 15:2018.
 ID50 and ID65 are equivalent to their outdoor counterparts, D50 and D65, filtered through window glass, thereby removing the ultraviolet contents.
 The indoor CCTs are about 100K higher (cooler) relative to their outdoor counterparts.

+CIE standard illuminants D65 and ID65 in comparison.

+CIE standard illuminants D50 and ID50 in comparison.

+Relative transmission of 10mm glass sheet based on CIE illuminants ID65 and D65.

 White point

 The spectrum of a standard illuminant, like any other profile of light, can be converted into tristimulus values.
 The set of three tristimulus coordinates of an illuminant is called a white point.
 If the profile is normalized, then the white point can equivalently be expressed as a pair of chromaticity coordinates.

 If an image is recorded in tristimulus coordinates (or in values which can be converted to and from them), then the white point of the illuminant used gives the maximum value of the tristimulus coordinates that will be recorded at any point in the image, in the absence of fluorescence.
 It is called the white point of the image.

-The process of calculating the white point discards a great deal of information about the profile of the illuminant, and so although it is true that for every illuminant the exact white point can be calculated, it is not the case that knowing the white point of an image alone tells you a great deal about the illuminant that was used to record it.
+The process of calculating the white point discards a great deal of information about the profile of the illuminant.
+So, although it is true that the exact white point for any given illuminant can be calculated, the reverse is not true: knowing the white point of an image alone reveals very little about the illuminant that was used to record it.